Skip to main content

 "We've gotten a lot of positive student response," said Matt Wells, professor of Chinese and director of Undergraduate Studies for the new major.
 "The program offers four years of Chinese language, study abroad opportunities and an interdisciplinary curriculum covering modern and pre-modern Chinese culture."

 A major couldn't come too soon, as the number of students studying Chinese has experienced 20-30 annual growth, according to Wells.
-"We have more students in our 101 classes now than there were in 101, 201
+"We have more students in our 101 classes now than there

 By Erin Holaday Ziegler